Scott Jackson, Pastor

 I moved from Oklahoma to the Austin area in 1999 when I was in third grade.
 I was invited by a friend, Brandon Hughes, to attend this church.
 Brandon is still a great Christian friend to this day.
 As a child, I accepted the Lord as my Savior in the front pew at the church I am now blessed to pastor.
 I was called to be a youth pastor when I was a freshman in high school.
 I had a few rebellious years in middle school and high school, but God instilled a passion for me to follow my calling.
 I went to Mary-Hardin Baylor where I received my degree in Religion.
 As a senior in college, I started my first youth pastor job.
 Leading youth to follow after God has and will always be a passion for me.

 On March 26, 2011, I married the most beautiful, patient, supportive, and Godly woman I know (sorry, mom).
 Dawn and I met at a Bible study where two friends set us up, without either of us knowing.
-God has blessed Dawn and me with two beautiful, energetic boys.
+God has blessed Dawn and me with three beautiful, energetic boys.

 After 12 years in youth ministry, I started feeling a call to serve the Lord as pastor of Marshall Ford Fellowship.
 This church has always been about family and missions, which is why I have been so attracted to serve here.